mdn/content/files/en-us/web/javascript/reference/global_objects/intl/datetimeformat/resolvedoptions/index.md

 ### Return value

-A new object with properties reflecting the options computes during the initialization of this `DateTimeFormat` object.
+A new object with properties reflecting the options computed during the initialization of this `DateTimeFormat` object.
 The object has the following properties, in the order they are listed:

 - `locale`
   - : The BCP 47 language tag for the locale actually used, determined by the [locale negotiation](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locale_identification_and_negotiation) process.
 Only the `ca`, `hc`, and `nu` Unicode extension keys, if requested, may be included in the output.